-The traffic between virtual machines in the peered virtual networks is routed through the Azure infrastructure, much like traffic is routed between virtual machines in the same virtual network.
-Some of the benefits of using virtual network peering include:
+Virtual network peering enables you to seamlessly connect two Azure virtual networks.
+Once peered, the virtual networks appear as one, for connectivity purposes.
+The traffic between virtual machines in the peered virtual networks is routed through the Microsoft backbone infrastructure, much like traffic is routed between virtual machines in the same virtual network, through private IP addresses only.
+Azure supports:

 - A low-latency, high-bandwidth connection between resources in different virtual networks.

-- The ability to peer two virtual networks created through the Azure Resource Manager deployment model or to peer one virtual network created through Resource Manager to a virtual network created through the classic deployment model.
-Read the Understand Azure deployment models article to learn more about the differences between the two Azure deployment models.
+- The ability to peer virtual networks created through the Azure Resource Manager or to peer one virtual network created through Resource Manager to a virtual network created through the classic deployment model.
+To learn more about Azure deployment models, see Understand Azure deployment models.

+Network security groups can be applied in either virtual network to block access to other virtual networks or subnets, if desired.
 When configuring virtual network peering, you can either open or close the network security group rules between the virtual networks.
 If you open full connectivity between peered virtual networks (which is the default option), you can apply network security groups to specific subnets or virtual machines to block or deny specific access.
-To learn more about network security groups, read the Network security groups overview article.
+To learn more about network security groups, see Network security groups overview.

 Gateways and on-premises connectivity

 Each virtual network, regardless of whether it is peered with another virtual network, can still have its own gateway and use it to connect to an on-premises network.
-You can also configure Virtual network-to-virtual network connections by using gateways, even though the virtual networks are peered.
+You can also configure virtual network-to-virtual network connections by using gateways, even though the virtual networks are peered.

 When both options for virtual network interconnectivity are configured, the traffic between the virtual networks flows through the peering configuration (that is, through the Azure backbone).